ATTENTION: Fellow mumma bears…

 It is this mystical concept which allows a mother to take a morning, an afternoon, hell, even a whole day if possible, to step back from the day to day and just relax.

 It can take any shape or form.
-A massage, a kid-free bath with bubbles and maybe a sneaky vino, time at the beach, a meal with a friend where you can talk without having to clean up spilt juice or apologise to the waiter for the amount of food pooling around the floor of your table from the kids.
+Perhaps, a massage, a kid-free bath with bubbles FOR 10 MINUTES and maybe sneak a vino, time at the beach, a meal with a friend where you can talk without having to clean up spit juice or apologise for the amount of food pooling around the floor of your table from the kids.

-If your child is sick, you take them straight to the doctor, but if you are anything like me, you will have headaches, sinus congestion and utterly feel like shit for weeks before you finally haul your ass to the doctors, usually with kids in tow, to find out you’ve had an infection for the past two weeks that could have been fixed with antibiotics in a matter of days.
+If your child is sick, you take them straight to the doctor, but if you are anything like me, you will have headaches, sinus congestion and utterly feel like shit for weeks before you finally haul your ass to see a doctor, usually with kids in tow, to find out you’ve had an infection for the past two weeks that could have been fixed with antibiotics in a matter of days.

 We are all guilty of it, but now is the time to do something about it.

 Mothers hold families together and without us, everything would be utter chaos (ya know it girlfriend!).
 But to keep any well-oiled machine in tip-top condition, it needs freshening up and a chance to recharge every now and then.
 (You could say servicing, lol, but that’s not everyone’s idea of relaxation…)